rabbitmq/amqp091-go/README.md

 ## Differences from streadway/amqp

-Compared to the original client, this one has a few changes.
+Some things are different compared to the original client, others haven't changed.

 ### Package Name